Expectation and job roles |

 - act as an expert resource and source of support for those working at level 3

-- possess expertise and ability to participate with a trauma-informed approach in sub-groups, as required in national guidance, of the Safeguarding Children Partnership (LSP)/the safeguarding panel of the health and social care trust/the Child (or Public) Protection Committee in Scotland/the safeguarding committee of the Health Board or trust in Wales
+- possess expertise and ability to participate with a trauma-informed approach in sub-groups, as required in national guidance, of the Local Safeguarding Children Partnership (LSP)/the safeguarding panel of the health and social care trust/the Child (or Public) Protection Committee in Scotland/the safeguarding committee of the Health Board or trust in Wales

-Level 4 core competencies applicable to health care staff for children and young people in care
+Additional Level 4 core competencies applicable to health care staff for children and young people in care |

 Health care staff at this level should: